Female-coder/Weather-Application/README.md

 # Weather App Project

-This project is a simple weather app that allows users to search for the current weather conditions of a specific location.
+This project is a straightforward weather application that enables users to look up the current weather conditions for a specific location.

 ## Features

-- Search for weather conditions by location name or zip code
+-Search for weather information by entering a location name or postal code.
-- View current temperature, humidity, wind speed, and weather description
+-Check the current temperature, humidity levels, wind speed, and detailed weather conditions.

 ## Technologies Used